threefoldtecharchive/vgrid/gridproxy/README.md

   for all available helper methods, see [GridProxy API client modules doc](./docs/)

   TODO:
-  * Documented the client iterators
+  * Documented the client iterators and higher-level methods

 ## Client Examples
 there are scripts available to serve as examples in the [examples](../examples/) directory.
 [Docs](../examples/README.md)